einburgerungstest/landing/README.md

 ### Images

-Replace images by uploading new ones to the `/public/images` folder and update the references in the frontmatter of `index.html`.
+Replace images by uploading new ones to the `/public/images` folder and update the references in the frontmatter of `index.astro`.

 ### Fonts